LinguistDeveloper/clarive/docs/en/devel/repl.markdown

 - The left panel where her History and Saved trees are.
 - The bottom Output panel

+## AutoSave user preferences

+REPL keep CLARIVE default values are the default for the following menus:

+- Language menu.
+- Output menu.
+- Theme	menu.

+The next time the user enters the REPL will start with the last values loaded.

 ### Output panel

 The output panel holds a representation of the data